compromise-evident/airgapFTP/README.md

 # Or 345B/s (press enter & play wav at the same time)

-This method proves that modern generic photoresistors are sensitive to at least 5,520 flashes of light per second (an opposite bit is appended to each data bit to keep the LED brightness normalized.)
+This method proves that modern generic photoresistors are sensitive to at least 5,520 adjustments in brightness per second (an opposite bit is appended to each data bit to keep the LED brightness normalized.)
 The bottleneck is the LED;
 it cannot become dark fast enough after each flash of light.